-We welcome everyone to Bath Abbey including those with additional access needs.
+We welcome everyone to Bath Abbey and aim to offer a space for all to enjoy the architecture and atmosphere.
+Our friendly team of staff and volunteers will be on hand should you require assistance.
 We are mostly a level access building apart from some of our tours.
-Please click here for a 360-degree virtual tour of the Abbey.
 We have large print guides which are available from our Welcome Desk.
 We welcome assistant dogs and water can be provided on request.
 We are working towards becoming dementia friendly and are delivering Dementia Friends information sessions to staff and volunteers.
 We are also working towards becoming autism friendly and can provide ear defenders on request.

 Please click on the links below to help you plan your visit:

-Bath Abbey (except for Tower Tours and some parts of Behind the Scenes Tours) is wheelchair accessible.
+Bath Abbey (except for Tower Tours) is wheelchair accessible.
 A wheelchair is available to borrow if required.
 To reserve one in advance of your visit please contact our Verger Team on 01225 303328 or email firstname.lastname@example.org.
 There is level access in and out of the building via the main entrance and exit with no steps to overcome.
-There is also level access into the shop from within the Abbey, as well as from a separate entrance outside.

 Visitors with visual impairments